nguyenxuongkim2103/login-page/README.md

 ### Building the Application

-Start build the application by using command:
+Start building the application by using command:

 ```
 npm start